Money laundering case: FIA summons Zardari, Faryal today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Federal Investigation Agency (FIA) has summoned Pakistan People’s Party (PPP) Co-Chairman Asif Ali Zardari and his sister Faryal Talpur to record their statements in the money laundering case on Saturday.
+ISLAMABAD: The Federal Investigative Agency (FIA) summoned Pakistan People’s Party (PPP) Co-Chairman Asif Ali Zardari and his sister Faryal Talpur to record their statements in the money laundering case on Saturday.

-Both the leaders were summoned by the agency's commercial banking circle, the FIA authorities told the Geo News.
-The FIA had previously declared former president Zardari and Talpur absconders in the money laundering case.
+Both the leaders were summoned by the agency's commercial banking circle, FIA authorities told Geo News.
+The FIA had previously declared former president Zardari, Talpur absconders in relation to the money laundering case.

+The FIA inquiry started when the financial monitoring unit of the State Bank of Pakistan generated a 'suspicious transaction report' in January this year regarding ten bank accounts.

+Sources maintain that over 20 ‘benami’ accounts at a private bank were opened in 2013, 2014 and 2015 from where transactions worth billions of rupees were made.

-ISLAMABAD: The Federal Investigation Agency (FIA) has summoned Pakistan People’s Party (PPP) Co-Chairman Asif Ali Zardari and his sister Faryal Talpur to record their statements in the money laundering case on Saturday.
+ISLAMABAD: The Federal Investigative Agency (FIA) summoned Pakistan People’s Party (PPP) Co-Chairman Asif Ali Zardari and his sister Faryal Talpur to record their statements in the money laundering case on Saturday.

-Both the leaders were summoned by the agency's commercial banking circle, the FIA authorities told the Geo News.
-The FIA had previously declared former president Zardari and Talpur absconders in the money laundering case.
+Both the leaders were summoned by the agency's commercial banking circle, FIA authorities told Geo News.
+The FIA had previously declared former president Zardari, Talpur absconders in relation to the money laundering case.

+The FIA inquiry started when the financial monitoring unit of the State Bank of Pakistan generated a 'suspicious transaction report' in January this year regarding ten bank accounts.

+Sources maintain that over 20 ‘benami’ accounts at a private bank were opened in 2013, 2014 and 2015 from where transactions worth billions of rupees were made.

 Comments